jacklightChen/spectrum/README.md

 | zipf         | Zipf distribution parameter        |
 | times_to_run | Duration of each bench test        |

-The protocols list in bench-xxx-tps.py include different protocols in this bench.

-All Spectrum protocols and Sparkle protocols(except original Sparkle) has three parameters.
-The original Sparkle protocol does not need to add EVMType.
+All Spectrum schemes and Sparkle schemes(except original Sparkle) have three parameters.
+The original Sparkle scheme does not need to include EVMType.
 Please pass parameters in the following way.

 ```
 Spectrum:threads:table_partition:EVMType